FallGuys-org/TheDatabase/README.md

-# TheDatabase
+# Fall Guys Database
 A database for everything related to Fall Guys: Ultimate Knockout!
-This is used by FallGuys.org for various purposes.
+This is used by [FallGuys.org](https://fallguys.org) for stuff like the wiki and cosmetic tracker.